Wheels on Meals Review

 The release includes over 2 hours of archival interviews with several key players, all ported over from an earlier DVD edition.
 Sadly there is no input from Jackie Chan.

 On Giant’s Shoulders (7:41): a brief interview with prolific director Sammo Hung.
-There's also a second interview with Hung, where he talks briefly about Wheels on Meals (10:05)
+There's also a second interview with Hung, where he talks briefly about the film (10:05)